Hudson's Bill Colwell Ford hosts Cars & Coffee on May 15

-HUDSON – Bill Colwell Ford in Hudson will welcome back the annual celebration for car enthusiasts on May 15.
+HUDSON – Bill Colwell Ford in Hudson will welcome back the annual celebration for car enthusiasts Saturday.

 Cars & Coffee will be from 8 to 11 a.m. in the front parking lot of Bill Collwell Ford, 238 Waterloo Road.
 Owners of classic cars, muscle cars, sports cars, luxury cars, or any other type are encouraged to bring their favorite vehicles to show off for all attendees.